aws-samples/Amazon-Bedrock-Agents-for-Email-Tasks-Automation/README.md

 3. **Information Repository**:
    - **[Amazon Bedrock Knowledge Bases](https://aws.amazon.com/bedrock/knowledge-bases/) and [Amazon OpenSearch Serverless](https://aws.amazon.com/opensearch-service/features/serverless/)**: The system indexes documents and files stored in Amazon S3 using OpenSearch for quick retrieval.
 These indexed documents provide a comprehensive base of knowledge that the AI agents consult to inform their responses.
 4. **Business Applications**:
-   - **Business APIs**: These are invoked by AI agents when specific transactions or updates need to be executed in response to a customer's request.
+   - **[AWS Lambda](https://aws.amazon.com/pm/lambda/)**: These are invoked by AI agents when specific transactions or updates need to be executed in response to a customer's request.
 The APIs ensure that all actions taken are appropriate and accurate as per the processed instructions.
 5. **Outbond Email Service**:
    - After the response email is finalized by the AI agents, it is sent to [Amazon Simple Email Service (SES)](https://aws.amazon.com/ses/) which then dispatches the response back to the customer, completing the interaction loop.